-The philosophy of the Athletic Department is no different from the Mission of Malden Catholic.
+The philosophy of the Athletic Department is no different from the mission of Malden Catholic.
 Athletics is an extension of the academic day.
-Coaches are expected to be teachers, who not only teach the proper techniques of their sport, but also build character and prepare our young men to carry the values they learn into adult life.
+Coaches are expected to be teachers, who not only teach the proper techniques of their sport, but also build character and prepare our young men and women athletes to carry the values they learn into adult life.

 The values of sportsmanship and class are a foundational part of Malden Catholic Athletics.
 Student-athletes are taught never to get involved in a dialogue with an opposing player, coach, fans, or game officials.
 They are taught to win with grace and accept defeat with class!
 Student-athletes will play hard, but fair and clean; they will learn self-discipline, sportsmanship, teamwork, persistence, and responsibility.